You’ll find this page useful if you are considering enrolling your child at our Academy.

 Children are admitted into the Nursery in the September after their 3rd birthday.
 Children are admitted to the Infant School in the September after their 4th birthday.

-You will be notified in May if the school can offer you a place.
+The Local Authority will notify you by May if we can offer you a place.
 If your child did not attend our Nursery, you and your child will be asked to attend our “getting ready for Reception” drop-ins in June.
-All new Parents will be required to attend an important meeting in July, usually on the last day of the Summer Term.
+All new Receptions Parents will be required to attend an important meeting in July, usually on the last day of the Summer Term.

 Starting School in September

-When children begin school in September, they come for half a day for the first few weeks.
+When Reception children begin school in September, they come for half a day for the first week.
 This gives them a chance to learn new routines and gives their teacher a chance to give them the attention they require at this early stage.
 All new children receive a home visit prior to admission.

-Please click the below link in order to view full details of our Local Authority’s Admissions Procedures, which our Academy observes.
+Please click the below link in order to view full details of our Admissions Arrangements.